johnshearing/iotaAirgappedClientServerWallet/data/dbHistory/README.md

   * This number is used to uniquely and chronologically identify all records in the database.
   * The number is also used to track adds, updates, and deletes to all records in all tables.
 3. Incremented: The nextId is incremented.
+* You can increment more than one if you need to secure a range of numbers.
 4. The file is unlocked.

 * The gsuid.json file is locked by creating a new folder called ("gsuid.lock") inside the dbHistory folder before the read is attempted.